-Some OADs already have tpsData objects included as optional objects spread throughout the business data payload of the request and response messages.
-However the agreed approach for future OADs is that tpsData will not be included by Criterion.
-Users of Standards are welcome to insert tpsData objects as required if not already present.
+Criterion OADs contain a skeleton tpsData schema object which is not referenced by the main data schema.
+Users of Standards are welcome to insert tpsData objects as required.
 These tpsData containers should appear as the last property in a particular object definition.

-5.2.1 HOW TO USE TPSDATA
+7.2.1 HOW TO USE TPSDATA